What You Should Know About Wells at Property Transfer

 Who can seal wells?
 Under Minnesota law, a property owner may not seal any well or boring.
 A licensed well contractor or a licensed well sealing contractor must seal all wells and borings.

 How much does it cost to seal a well?
 The cost to seal a well can vary, although the cost may be higher in some situations due to the particular well construction, the depth and diameter of the well, removal of debris from the well, local geology, or problems with access to the well.
 You may want to get more than one estimate for the cost of sealing the well.

 Is there any financial assistance available to construct or seal wells?
 Cost share grant money and other financial assistance is available in most Minnesota counties to encourage sealing “not in use” wells.
 In addition, limited grant and low-interest loan programs are available for well construction and repair.
-Be sure to contact the agency that offers financial assistance and get prior approval before sealing the well.
+Be sure to contact the agency that offers financial assistance and get prior approval before constructing or sealing the well.

 Go to > top.